BiRabittoh/website-hugo/content/articles/reflector.md

 Nah, I'm not talking about [bluetooth mirrors](https://www.bathshack.com/blog/bluetooth-mirrors-everything-you-need-to-know-before-you-buy/).
 Mirrors are what powers all distros: they're a (de)centralized solution for downloading pre-compiled binaries and scripts for your operating system.

-I use [paru](https://github.com/Morganamilo/paru) to update my ArchLinux system.
-It's a wrapper for Pacman, so typing `paru` is perfectly equivalent to typing `sudo pacman -Syu`.

 ## Suspicion
 I like always having the most current version of packages, so I usually update my system several times a day.
-When, after a day, I ran the update and it reported the system being up to date, I was pretty weirded out.
+When, after a day, I ran `sudo pacman -Syu` and it reported the system being up to date, I was pretty weirded out.

 Another day passed, and the system was still up to date.
 It was not a connection problem, I was connecting to my mirrors and they were reporting absolutely zero updates for my system.